iExecBlockchainComputing/idapp/cli/README.md

 - Create a simple JavaScript app with the necessary structure to run on a decentralized worker
-- Test it locally, with or without Docker,
+- Test it locally (with Docker),
-- Deploy and sconified your iDapp on the iexec protocol.
+- Deploy and sconify your iDapp on the iexec protocol.

 ## Use it (Globally)